orhun/kmon/README.md

 kmon sort [FLAGS]

 FLAGS:
     -n, --name         Sort modules by their names
     -s, --size         Sort modules by their sizes
-    -u, --used    Sort modules by used-by other modules
+    -d, --dependent    Sort modules by their dependent modules
 ```

 ## Key Bindings